In this tutorial, we will create an automation for the following process:

 You have indicated that you want to filter the data in the Processed sheet to show only the rows with the values Services or IT in the Industry column.

-6. Click plus_icon inside the Excel File Card just below the Filter activity, and then, in the search box at the top of the screen, locate and select Filter.
+- Click inside the Excel File Card just below the Filter activity, and then, in the search box at the top of the screen, locate and select Filter.
+A second Filter activity is added to the Designer panel. inside the Excel File Card just below the Filter activity, and then, in the search box at the top of the screen, locate and select Filter.
 A second Filter activity is added to the Designer panel.

 You have indicated that you want to filter the data in the Processed sheet to show only the rows with dates after 5/5/2009 in the Supplier Since column.